Employee Data Privacy Policy Fill out the template

 Additional information about an employee may also be filed in the employee's records.
 This includes leave of absences and the reasons for the leave of absence with proof, such as a medical note.
 The employer may also collect family history, third party disclosures, law enforcement disclosures, etc.

-When an employer hires a new employee and makes requests for personal information, ensure to include this policy in their welcome package.
 The employee or worker from whom information is collected should also sign this policy acknowledging that they have read its contents.

 Employment policies must be consistent with the law.
 Some Provinces have privacy laws in place to protect employees.
 Federal employees are subject to the Personal Information Protection and Electronic Documents Act (S.C.
 2000, c.
 5).